bitwarden/help/_articles/login-with-sso/saml-adfs.md

 tags: [sso, saml, adfs]
 order:
 ---
-This article contains **AD FS-specific** help for configuring Login with SSO via SAML 2.0.
+This article contains **Active Directory Federation Services (AD FS)-specific** help for configuring Login with SSO via SAML 2.0.
 For help configuring Login with SSO for another IdP, refer to [SAML 2.0 Configuration]({{site.baseurl}}/article/configure-sso-saml/).

 Configuration involves working simultaneously within the Bitwarden [Business Portal]({{site.baseurl}}/article/about-business-portal/) and the AD FS Server Manager.
 As you proceed, we recommend having both readily available and completing steps in the order they're documented.